dosipod/SrWiki/Installing-and-Compiling.md

 ### Flashing ESP32 Binaries

 Warning: We had to change the partition size on the ESP32 in order to 'fit' all the new features.
 This means that the 'old way' of upgrading/flashing, no longer work unfortunately.
+You cannot use ESPHome Flasher, and you cannot use OTA from a build prior to b5.

 1. Download [esptool](https://github.com/espressif/esptool).
 1. Download the ESP32 bootloader, such as https://github.com/Aircoookie/WLED/releases/download/v0.13.0-b5/esp32_bootloader_v4.bin
 1. Download the sound reactive binary, such as https://github.com/atuline/WLED/releases
 1. Plug the ESP32 board into your computer.
-1. Determine which Com port it uses.
+1. Optionally determine which Com port it uses.
 You could use NodeMCU-PyFlasher to do this, but don't flash the binary with it.
 1. Open a Command prompt on your computer.
 1. Assuming you copied esptool and both binaries to the same directory, you could burn the bootloader with: